xuxiaojian/2022-MRM-LEARN/README.md

 ### Data
-  Data of two examplar subjects (017_9990 and C08_V2) can be downloaded from [Google drive](https://drive.google.com/drive/folders/1Hv2MhHcYE9fDYJivLnNEYknkl6xj0S_z?usp=sharing).
+  Data of two exemplar subjects (017_9990 and C08_V2) can be downloaded from [Google drive](https://drive.google.com/drive/folders/1Hv2MhHcYE9fDYJivLnNEYknkl6xj0S_z?usp=sharing).
 Once downloaded, place them into `./data`.
 The detail information of the provided data are listed below:
+  - **motion/017_9990**
-  - **motion/017_9990/**: This is experimental motion-corrupted data.
+    - This is experimental motion-corrupted data.
 Folder only contains mGRE data.
+  - **motion/C08_V2**
-  - **motion/C08_V2/**: This is simulated motion-corupted data.
+    - This is simulated motion-corrupted data.
 Folder only contains mGRE data.
-The name indiates how each data is simulated.
+The name indicates how each data is simulated.
 For example,
       - [snr2d_mid] represents the motion was simulated with 2D motion wihle [snr3d_midnew] represent by 3D motion.
       - [n3], [n6], and [n9] represents light, moderate and heavy motion, respectively.

+  - **truth/017_9990**
-  - **truth/017_9990/**: This is experimental motion-corrupted data.
+    - This is experimental motion-corrupted data.
 Folder contains mGRE data, F(t) function, mask and S0 and R2* (see table below for more details).
-Note that the mGRE data in this folder is identity to the one in **motion/017_9990/**.
+Note that the mGRE data in this folder is identity to the one in **motion/017_9990**.
+  - **truth/C08_V2**
-  - **truth/C08_V2/**: This is motion-free data.
+    -  This is motion-free data.
 Folder contains mGRE data, F(t) function, mask and S0 and R2* (see table below for more details).

   |Files|Explaination|
   |---|:--:|